-You can read COMBI's first report here: 'A report on migrants and the role of the minority language in healthcare: a theoretical and practical analysis.'
+You can read COMBI's latest report here: 'A Report on Migrants and the Role of the Minority language in Healthcare: A Theoretical and Practical Analysis, an overview'.

 To disseminate COMBI's goals, activities and products, the partners organize four Multiplier Events, to which COMBI's stakeholders will be invited.

 The first Multiplier Event took place in June 2017, in Donostia / San Sebastian, Spain.
 During this event, the work done by COMBI and good practices from all over Europe were shared.
 Due to the location of the meeting, a certain focus was on the Basque Country.

 Two days of international speakers, stakeholders and experts in minority language gathered attracting many participants at local and international level.
 The multiplier event in San Sebastian was an important occasion to present the first results of the project.